 Purchasing A Building With Violations NYC

 If you are purchasing a building with violations in New York City you must resolve and clear all violations.
-You will not be held liable for penalties due on the building provided you file the proper documentation and qualify for a waiver of the penalties.
+NYC building violations are serious business and need to be taken care of.
+You will not be held liable for penalties due on the building (if you recently purchased it) provided you file the proper documentation and qualify for a waiver of the penalties.

 Purchasing a Building With Violations